aerospike/aerospike-server/README.md

 ## Build Prerequisites

-The Aerospike Database Server can be built and deployed on various current 64-bit GNU/Linux platform versions, such as Centos 7, Red Hat Enterprise Linux 8/9, Debian 10 or later, and Ubuntu 20.04 or later.
+The Aerospike Database Server can be built and deployed on various current 64-bit GNU/Linux platform versions, such as Centos 7, Red Hat Enterprise Linux 8/9, Amazon Linux 2023, Debian 10 or later, and Ubuntu 20.04 or later.

 ### Dependencies